lliamsymonds04/macro-ai/README.md

 <a href="macro-ai.netlify.app" style="font-size: 20px;"><u>Try it here!</u></a>

-This website uses ChatGPT prompt engineering to determine the calories and protein of food from image or text
+This website uses ChatGPT prompt engineering to determine the calories and protein of food from or phone camera

 ## How it works
 * The photo taken is uploaded to imgur